Seminar

 By this course, students are encouraged to push the boundaries of traditional science communication by designing novel ways to represent and explore the core ideas of fundamental physics.
 The tools and concepts learned here can serve as a launchpad for creative projects in astrophysics, cosmology, particle physics, nuclear physics and medical physics — making the most complex and abstract phenomena more accessible, intuitive, and interactive.
 Expected schedule:

-Registration form: https://forms.office.com/e/tFRKwFGjDK?origin=lprLink This course is part of the IGFAE\'s Academic Training Programme (more info here). |
+Registration form: https://forms.office.com/e/tFRKwFGjDK?origin=lprLink This course is free of charge and open to the general public.
+It is also included in the Academic Training Programme for IGFAE staff (more info here). |

 |